Go CampersNew provider35 km from Reykjavik

 Choose from almost any outdoor activity and organise a tour or trip along the way.

-Campsites in Iceland
+Campsites in Iceland and the surrounding area

 Yes!
 But there are some things to consider.
 Make sure you rent a campervan with a night heater (often called a Webasto Heater).
 Check to see which campsites operate over winter, plan extra time for driving and bring lots of warm clothes.